New additions: Most popular UK baby names of 2018 revealed

 The popularity of names change every year, and 2018 is no exception.

-With two new royal babies arriving in 2018, Prince Louis and Lena Phillips, it appears one of them has had a strong influence in the list with a bolter making the list.
+With two new royal babies arriving in 2018, Prince Louis and Lena Phillips, it appears one of them has had a strong influence with a bolter making the list.

 According to BabyCentre's annual report, the UK's most popular girl's name in 2018 was Olivia, the same as last year, followed by Sophia, Amelia and Lily.